JoseRoca/WinFBX2/docs/Windows GUI/Menu Procedures.md

 ### <a name="menucontext"></a>MenuContext

 Creates a floating context menu.
-A context menu is a floating popup menu which is shown until the user makes a selection or dismisses it.
+A context menu is a floating popup menu thet remain visible until the user makes a selection or dismisses it.
 It can appear anywhere on the screen.

 ```
 FUNCTION MenuContext (BYVAL hDlg AS HWND, BYVAL hPopUpMenu AS HMENU, _